Sheva's War: Themes

-Moeller's novel has been variously described as addressing the theme of loyalty from a variety of angles, the issues that confront you as one grows older as well as identifying your best role in the society you have chosen.
+Moeller's novel has been variously described as addressing the theme of loyalty from a variety of angles, the issues that confront as one grows older as well as identifying the best role in the society when being chosen.

 Other media

 In 2006, Burning Wheel released the award-winning Burning Empires role-playing game designed by Luke Crane based on the fictional works of Christopher Moeller.
 Background material contained in the manual drew heavily upon Moeller's plot and literary devices featured in Sheva's War.

 Collected editions

-In 2004, Dark Horse re-released Sheva's War in a collected edition trade paperback:
+In 2004, Dark Horse Comics re-released Sheva's War in a collected edition trade paperback: